You spent twenty minutes designing the perfect post graphic. You uploaded it. And then Instagram cropped half your headline off. Sound familiar?

 TikTok

-TikTok is primarily video, but images matter for thumbnails and photo carousel posts.
+TikTok is video-first, but images still matter — especially with photo carousel posts gaining traction.

 - Profile picture: 200 × 200 px